dmccreary/arl/README.md

-# Donkey Car Configuration File
+# AI Racing League Tools

+Sample tools to make it easier to use the DonkeyCar for non-technical folk.

-This repo contains sample DonkeyCar configuration files.
+This repo contains sample UNIX Shell menus and other DonkeyCar configuration files.